Our charity vision and mission

 - Research and training

 We actively create events, challenges and campaigns to encourage our community to help us raise funds, and we are the custodians of all voluntary donations and charity investments.
-We take pride in ensuring that 100 per cent of our supporters’ donations will be wisely spent and restricted to a specific area if requested.
+We take pride in ensuring that all of our supporters’ donations will be wisely spent and restricted to a specific area if requested.

 Our role is to listen to the concerns, ideas and innovations of both our patients and staff and to help turn their great ideas into reality - making the hospital experience better for all.